Impact of radiative cooling on the magnetised geometrically thin accretion disk around Kerr black hole: Radiative properties

-In this section, we investigate the radiative properties of the thin disc and the impacts of input accretion rate and magnetic field strength on them.
-To do that, we calculate light curves at different emitted frequencies using general-relativistic radiative transfer (GRRT) code \texttt{BHOSS} \citep{Younsi-etal2012,Younsi-etal2020,Younsi2023}.
-For our calculation, we consider the emission from bremsstrahlung, thermal synchrotron, and black body radiation following \citep{Rybicki-Lightman1979,Leung-etal2011,Page-Thorne1974}, respectively.
-Accordingly, we show the comparison of the total flux (in Jansky (Jy)) at frequencies $\nu=10^{14}, 10^{17}$ and $10^{19}$Hz for different accretion rates in Fig.~\ref{fig:LC-mdot}.
-Black, blue, and red lines correspond to light curves at accretion rate $\dot{m}=0.1, 0.01$, and $0.001$, respectively.
+We show the light curves at frequencies $\nu=10^{14}, 10^{17}$ and $10^{19}$Hz for different accretion rates in Fig.~\ref{fig:LC-mdot}.
+For better comparison, we express the light curves in terms of normalized flux $F(Jy)/F_{\rm max}(Jy)$.
+Black, blue, and red lines correspond to light curves at accretion rates $\dot{m}=0.1, 0.01$, and $0.001$, respectively.
 These frequencies are chosen in such a way that for the frequency $\nu=10^{14}$Hz, the synchrotron process dominates.
 For $\nu=10^{17}$~Hz, the black body component dominates, and for $\nu=10^{19}$Hz, either synchrotron or bremsstrahlung dominates.
-At frequency $\nu=10^{14}$Hz, the average value of the photon flux for accretion rates $\dot{m}=0.1, 0.01$, and $0.001$ are $<F(\nu=10^{14})>=0.016, 8.8\times10^{-4},$ and $7.9\times10^{-6}$ Jy, respectively.
+At frequency $\nu=10^{14}$Hz, the average value of the photon flux for accretion rates $\dot{m}=0.1, 0.01$, and $0.001$ are $\langle F(\nu=10^{14}) \rangle=0.016, 8.8\times10^{-4},$ and $7.9\times10^{-6}$ Jy, respectively.
 The temporal properties show a very small variability pattern at the frequency.
-At frequency $\nu=10^{17}$Hz, the average value of the flux for accretion rate $\dot{m}=0.1, 0.01$, and $0.001$ are $<F(\nu=10^{17})>=0.028, 4.6\times10^{-4},$ and $4.4\times10^{-6}$ Jy, respectively.
-The temporal properties of the light curves at this frequency for different accretion rates do not show any variability as these fluxes are mostly coming from the black body radiation, which comes from the steady equatorial part of the flow.
+At frequency $\nu=10^{17}$Hz, the average value of the flux for accretion rate $\dot{m}=0.1, 0.01$, and $0.001$ are $\langle F(\nu=10^{17}) \rangle =0.028, 4.6\times10^{-4},$ and $4.4\times10^{-6}$ Jy, respectively.
+The temporal properties of the light curves at this frequency for different accretion rates do not show any variability, as these fluxes mostly come from the black body radiation, which comes from the steady equatorial part of the flow.
 At frequency $\nu=10^{19}$Hz, we observe quite a similar feature as compared to frequency $\nu=10^{17}$Hz, with a more prominent variability pattern.
-The average value of the photon flux at this frequency for accretion rates $\dot{m}=0.1, 0.01$, and $0.001$ are $<F(\nu=10^{19})>=9.4\times10^{-6}, 5.4\times10^{-8},$ and $8.1\times10^{-11}$ Jy, respectively.
-However, the light curves at the lower end are smoothed out for accretion rates $\dot{m}= 0.01$, and $0.001$, essentially suggesting that the emission from the Bremsstrahlung process is higher than that of the Synchrotron process at this frequency.
+The average value of the photon flux at this frequency for accretion rates $\dot{m}=0.1, 0.01$, and $0.001$ are $\langle F(\nu=10^{19}) \rangle =9.4\times10^{-6}, 5.4\times10^{-8},$ and $8.1\times10^{-11}$ Jy, respectively.
+However, the light curves at the lower end are smoothed out for accretion rates $\dot{m}= 0.01$ and $0.001$, essentially suggesting that the emission from the Bremsstrahlung process is higher than that of the Synchrotron process at this frequency.
 We also note that the emission from Bremsstrahlung does not vary significantly with time, as the Bremsstrahlung radiation is emitted only from the high-density thin-disc region, which remains dynamically steady throughout the simulation time.
 On the other hand, high-energy synchrotron radiation is emitted mostly from the disc-wind region, which is turbulent in nature.
-As a result, synchrotron-dominated light curves are much more variable (see the next section for detail).
+As a result, synchrotron-dominated light curves are much more variable (see the next section for details).